 Approximately 99 percent of the New Zealand 'usually resident' population of all ages is eligible to participate in the NZHS.
 For practical reasons, a small proportion of the target population is excluded from the survey population.
-These include:
+People in this category include:

-- most types of non-private dwellings (prisons, hospitals, hospices, dementia care units and hospital-level care in aged-care facilities) - non-New Zealand diplomats, diplomatic staff and their dependents - people who usually live in the household, but are currently away and will not return within the next four weeks (except students based in hostels and boarding schools) - households located on islands other than the North Island, South Island and Waiheke Island.
+- those in most types of non-private dwellings (prisons, hospitals, hospices, dementia care units and hospital-level care in aged-care facilities) - non-New Zealand diplomats, diplomatic staff and their dependants - people who usually live in a household but are currently away and will not return within the next four weeks (except students based in hostels and boarding schools) - people in households located on islands other than the North Island, South Island and Waiheke Island.